 After seeing Jake's progress first hand I decided that I needed to become certified to teach ISR lessons myself.
 These lessons can and do save lives.
 I want to do my part to ensure that no other families feel the pain that mine did after losing Ethan.

 On a lighter note...here's some info about me.
 I was born and raised in Dallas, TX.
-I've lived all over the metroplex...Dallas, Coppell, The Colony, Dallas again, Valley Ranch, Burleson, Arlington, and now Las Colinas.
+I've lived all over the metroplex...Dallas, Coppell, The Colony, Dallas again, Valley Ranch, Burleson, Arlington, Las Colinas, and back to Coppell again.
 I love this area and cannot imagine being anywhere else.

-I started my full time career when I was 17 years old.
-I grew up wanting to produce a morning radio show and that's exactly what I did.
-I've been on air and behind the scenes of the Kidd Kraddick Morning Show for more than half of my life.
-The only other thing I'm as passionate about is becoming an ISR Self-Rescue® instructor.
+I left my job in morning radio to teach ISR full time in 2019.
+I grew up wanting to produce a morning radio show, so that's exactly what I did.
+I spent almost my entire adult life both on air and behind the scenes of the Kidd Kraddick Morning Show.

 I completed my certification in October 2017 after training in Lake Highlands.
 I can't express through words how passionate I am to be part of an organization with the goal of "Not one more child drowns."
 I'm so excited to teach kids the life saving skills they will learn with ISR Self-Rescue®.
 Had we known about ISR sooner, Ethan might still be here with us today.

-This was the very last video we have of my nephew, Ethan, before he drowned on July 13, 2011.
-He's comfortable in the water wearing his floatie suit, but he couldn't stay afloat when he fell into the water without it.
-Floaties and arm bands give kids a false sense of security in the water.
+This was the very last video we took of my nephew, Ethan, before he drowned on July 13, 2011.
+He's comfortable in the water wearing his floatie suit, but he couldn't stay afloat when he fell into a pool without it.
+Floaties and arm bands give kids a false sense of security.
 Had we known about ISR Self-Rescue® lessons sooner, Ethan might still be with us today.
+Don't let an accident like this happen in your family.